 Books

 - Lin, H-S., et al. The effect of alcohol intoxication on mortality of blunt head injury.
-BioMed Res Int, 2014.
+BioMed Res Int.

 Note

-This website is informational only and does not provide any health advice or suggestions.
-That includes the subject of alcohol and traumatic injury mortality.
+- This site gives no advice.
+That includes the subject of alcohol and traumatic injury deaths.